Regenerative Medicine for Orthopedic Conditions: What It Is, How It Works, and What UK Patients Should Know

 Some specialist cartilage procedures are very different from the kind of “regenerative injections” marketed online.
 They may involve surgery, laboratory processing, or highly selected patients rather than quick outpatient treatment.

-PRP is probably the most widely recognised orthopedic biologic treatment.
+PRP is probably the most widely recognised orthopaedic biologic treatment.

 It involves taking a sample of the patient’s blood, processing it to concentrate platelets, and then injecting that platelet-rich preparation into the target area.
 Platelets contain growth factors and signalling molecules involved in healing.